Robot, robots, like Drones, iRobot Roomba’s, Maytronics Dolphin Robots, and many more etc. Electronics that do work, with our without help.

 Cost, cleaning time.
 The machine is easy to clean.
 Power down the machine, pull up the robot, open two doors, pull out the filters, unlock the filters with four clicks, and start the wash.
 Cleaning and maintaining the screens is much easier when considering the cost and cleaning time of the entire pool compared to a quick rinse under the faucet to remove debris.
 Moving back to the robot, snap the filters into the housing, replace them on the machine, submerge the robot, and power it on…

-No app for us, once again we opted for the Dolphin Nautilus robot in its manual version (corded, non-wifi enabled) to keep costs down.
+Moving on, no app for us, once again we opted for the Dolphin Nautilus robot in its manual version (corded, non-wifi enabled) to keep costs down.
 It suits us well since our pool remains uncovered year-round; the robot makes its way around the pool once or twice a day, providing low-maintenance, no-frills pool cleaning.
 Personally, I would prefer to cover the pool at night to retain heat and reduce water evaporation.
 But for now, we’re happy with our choice.
 This recommendation came from our pool service, not a paid advertisement, so a big thank you to them!

 iRobot Roomba 900 Series Teardown